RikunjSindhwad/Task-Ninja/README.md

 ## License

-TaskNinja is open-source and released under the [MIT License](LICENSE).
+TaskNinja is open-source and released under the [GPL License 3.0](LICENSE).

 ## Contact